iPhones are musical instruments in new course, ensemble

 "In order to come up with a creative piece you have to engage with the technology, but in order to make technology interesting, you also have to engage with the musicality.
 These are really hard to separate.
 We're trying to teach both," Essl says.

 The Michigan Mobile Phone Ensemble concert is at 8 p.m.
-Dec.
-9 in Britton Recital Hall in the Moore Building at the School of Music, Theatre & Dance.
-The Moore Building is at 1100 Baits Dr. on North Campus.
+Wednesday in Britton Recital Hall in the Moore Building in the School of Music, Theatre & Dance.
+The Moore Building is at 1100 Baits Drive on North Campus.